avisek123/React-Native-Feed/New_Architecture_README.md

 - **It is asynchronous:** One layer sends data to the bridge and waits for the other layer to process it, even when it’s not needed.
 - **It is single threaded:** JavaScript used to run on just one thread, so all calculations had to happen on that one thread.
+- **Overhead costs:** Every time one layer communicates with another, it has to convert the data into a format (serialize) and the other layer has to convert it back (deserialize).
+JSON was chosen because it’s simple and easy to read, but even though it's lightweight, it still comes with some performance cost